ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 The Multi-file Upload module is meant to be used as a part of editorial interface of eZ Platform.
 It provides an interface to publish content based on dropped files while uploading them in the interface.

+!!! caution

+    If you want to load the Multi-file Upload module, you need to load the JS code for it in your view, as it is not available by default.

 ### How to use it?